-You may have notice my latest course (WordPress Security Fundamentals) that I published in this month.
-To publish it I wanted to at least gather the users who are interested in the course through an authentication and authorization process.
+You may have noticed my latest course (WordPress Security Fundamentals) that I published this month.
+To publish it, I wanted to at least gather the users who are interested in the course through an authentication and authorization process.

-The problem is that I wanted it quickly, in a cost-effective way and ease to maintain.
-Nothing seems to be better than a "Serverless" architecture.
+The problem is that I wanted it quickly, in a cost-effective way, and easy to maintain.
+Nothing seems better than a "Serverless" architecture.

-"Serverless" actually is a technically wrong concept, because code always run in a server.
+"Serverless" is actually a technically incorrect concept because code always runs on a server.
 But "Serverless" refers to a perspective.
 A perspective that you, as a developer, won't need to manage that server.
 You can just consume a service from a provider, which in this case is authentication and authorization.

 I also prepared the whole thing to support payments for future courses using services from Amazon Web Services, such as AWS Lambda and AWS API Gateway.
 This combination is great.
-Lambda is used to create arbitrary functions and pay for its processing and AWS API Gateway is used to expose such functions to the internet.
+Lambda is used to create arbitrary functions and pay for their processing, and AWS API Gateway is used to expose such functions to the internet.

 I'd like to discuss in detail what I did.
-Actually I can build a course to explain the entire process, but for now I'll see if I can present that in a conference.
-Otherwise I publish a full guide or course here.
-It's something that is worth sharing as the serverless concept is trendy and affects not only software engineering, but software security as well.
+Actually, I can build a course to explain the entire process, but for now, I'll see if I can present that at a conference.
+Otherwise, I'll publish a full guide or course here.
+It's something worth sharing as the serverless concept is trendy and affects not only software engineering but software security as well.

-Despite the architecture, many people from Brazil engaged on the portuguese version, so I decided to reactivate my portuguese posts.
-As you can see now, there are two flags near my photo, which could be used to switch between the idioms.
+Despite the architecture, many people from Brazil engaged in the Portuguese version, so I decided to reactivate my Portuguese posts.
+As you can see now, there are two flags near my photo, which can be used to switch between the languages.

-I also created a separated mailing list.
-The default keeps to be in english, and a new one, in portuguese, which could be found in the portuguese index page.
+I also created a separate mailing list.
+The default remains in English, and a new one in Portuguese, which can be found on the Portuguese index page.

-I'll keep posting in english as usual, and will start posting on portuguese.
-However the content will be tailored for each audience.
-It won't be a translating process alone.
-Each audience has its own needs, that's what I've found.
+I'll keep posting in English as usual and will start posting in Portuguese.
+However, the content will be tailored for each audience.
+It won't be a mere translating process.
+Each audience has its own needs, and that's what I've found.